MrRebel/FRESHSTART/README.md

 # FRESHSTART
-this is a repo for the purpose of testing the FRESHSTART game engine
+FRESHSTART is an implementation of lwjgl and slick2d into a more robust and user friendly OpenGL game engine.